Stereotaxis is a good teaching tool for understanding the role of electrogram analyses and catheter behavior in cardiac ablation.

-Dr. Wendy Tzou cut her teeth on Stereotaxis technology as a fellow at the University of Pennsylvania.
-During this time, the hospital was participating in a multi-center trial studying catheter ablation of Ischemic VT with remote magnetic navigation – known as the STOP VT trial.
+Dr. Wendy Tzou got her start with Stereotaxis technology as a fellow at the University of Pennsylvania.
+During this time, the hospital was participating in a multi-center trial studying catheter ablation of Ischemic VT with robotic magnetic navigation – known as the STOP VT trial.
 Today, as Assoc.
 Director of Cardiac EP at UCHealth of Colorado-Denver, she’s passing on her knowledge of robotic navigation to new fellows, finding the technology a “good teaching tool for understanding the role of electrogram analyses and catheter behavior in cardiac ablation,” she says.

-Dr. Tzou also relies on the Stereotaxis platform for her most complex cases, relaying the story of a retrograde entry procedure where she was able to atraumatically burn under the left cusp while maintaining catheter stability.
+Dr. Tzou also relies on RMN for her most complex cases, relaying the story of a retrograde entry procedure where she was able to atraumatically burn under the left cusp while maintaining catheter stability.
 For such a procedure, she notes that she “surely would have needed to take a different approach with manual.”